coderefinery/git-intro/content/local-workflow.md

-# Working locally on a Git repository
+# Cloning a Git repository and Working locally

 - What is Git, and what is a Git repository?
 - Configuring Git command line and editor